Bring Back Birdie

-Bring Back Birdie was a 1981 musical with music by Charles Strouse, lyrics by Lee Adams, and a book by Michael Stewart.
-It was a sequel to the 1960 musical Bye Bye Birdie, which was written by the same team.
+Bring Back Birdie is a 1981 musical with music by Charles Strouse, lyrics by Lee Adams, and a book by Michael Stewart.
+It is a sequel to the 1960 musical Bye Bye Birdie, which was written by the same team.

 Taking place twenty years after Bye Bye Birdie, it focuses on a scheme for rock 'n' roller Conrad Birdie, who had disappeared after being discharged from the U. S. Army, to make a comeback on a Grammy Awards broadcast.

-Opening on Broadway on March 5, 1981, in a production featuring original Bye Bye Birdie star Chita Rivera, the show received negative reviews and closed after four performances and 31 previews.